-When business needs diverge from your sales incentive plan, you can use a spiff to realign incentives.
+When a business needs to diverge from its sales incentive plan, it can use a spiff to realign incentives.

 As the manager of a sales team, you need to plan your year in advance.
 Before the next sales year starts, you will define an appropriate quota and commission structure given your company’s revenue goals.
-You want the new sales year to start with everyone properly incentivized and align with your business goals.
+You want the new sales year to start with everyone fully incentivized and aligned with your business goals.

-But as the sales year progresses, circumstances change, and you may need to modify the incentives of your team.
+However, as the sales year progresses, circumstances change, and you may need to modify the incentives of your team.
 For example, you want more new logos or to enter a new market.
-Or you may want to encourage upselling of that newly launched product.
+Or you may want to encourage the upselling of a newly launched product.
 Or perhaps some unexpected churn in your accounts prompts you to focus more heavily on renewals, and so on.

-Tinkering with your basic commission structure in the middle of the year is not a good idea.
-So what can you do?
+Tinkering with your basic commission structure in the middle of the year is not a good idea, but what is the alternative?

 You may have heard somewhere about a sales spiff, and that it can be used to solve your problem.
-But what is a spiff?
-In this article we will explain what it is and how you can use it.
+This article will explain what a spiff is and how you can use it.

-A spiff is a short term, ad-hoc incentive for your sales team.
-Most spiff rewards are financial, and it's a reward that is paid on top of their incentive compensation plan or commission structure.
+A spiff is a short-term, ad-hoc incentive for your sales reps.
+Most spiff rewards are financial, and it's a reward that is paid on top of their incentive compensation plan or commission structure for closing a sale.

 A spiff is a tool to meet sales goals in a short period of time by adjusting incentives, and it typically pays a cash bonus.
-A sales contest is a more playful tool to increase employee engagement, have some fun and encourage team work.
-It rewards employees or teams with prizes, like a trip, a gift certificate or playful IOUs from the manager, like singing karaoke or the boss doing cold calling for a couple days.
+A sales contest is a more playful tool to increase employee engagement, have some fun, and encourage teamwork.
+It rewards employees or teams with prizes like a trip, gift cards, or playful IOUs from the manager, like singing karaoke or the boss doing cold calling for a couple of days.